Telesia/pop_goes_the_weasel/README.md

 * allow users to read the dictionary

 #### Scope
-After analysis of the user stories, I have decided that I cannot implement all user's needs at this time so I have decided on the below features to be my initial minimum scope:
+After analysis of the user stories, I have decided on the below features to be my initial minimum scope:

 * Register account form
-* Log in form
+* Sign in form
-* Log out capability
+* Sign out capability
 * Add words to dictionary
 * Edit words in dictionary
 * Delete words from dictionary